radiantearth/stac-browser/docs/options.md

     **Note:** You can leave the description empty in the config file and instead provide a localized string with the key `authConfig` -> `description` in the file for custom phrases (`src/locales/custom.js`).

 Authentication is generally affected by the [`allowedDomains`](#alloweddomains) option.

-The `authConfig` option can only be provided through a config file and is not available via CLI/ENV.

 ### API Keys